dbbaskette/tas-on-kind/README.md

     ```
 1. Monitor the creation until it reports _**create succeeeded**_
     ```
-    cf service
+    cf services
     ```

 ## Deploying the Demo Application
-1. Clone the Demo App Repo and then go into the repo sirectory
+1. Clone the Demo App Repo and then go into the repo's directory
     ```
     git clone https://github.com/dbbaskette/todos-pcf.git
     cd todos-pcf